5 Hints for Quicker Turn Times

-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to present additional information or have steps added to their data gathering.
-All of this is to guarantee their client gets the best information to be had.
-To keep up with the constantly changing requirements, Salt Lake Appraising Company is continuously acquiring additional tools and tweaking processes in order to increase efficiency so we can do more work for more efficiently.
-At Salt Lake Appraising Company we know that time is important to everybody, so here are some items you can do to lower turn times on any appraisals you order from Salt Lake Appraising Company.
+Appraising is an always changing profession.
+Each year, it seems, appraisers are asked to offer extra information or have steps added to their research.
+All of this is to guarantee the end user gets the best information possible.
+In order to stay current with the constantly changing requirements, Salt Lake Appraising Company is always testing new tools and tweaking processes to increase efficiency so we can do more work for our clients.
+At Salt Lake Appraising Company we know that time is important to everybody, so we've listed a few things you can do to hasten the process each time you order an appraisal from Salt Lake Appraising Company.

-- With online ordering, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to re-key information from a fax, and you don't have to wonder whether we received the request.
+- When you order online, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to re-key information from a fax, and nor will you wonder whether the order was received.

 - Verify that the subject property data is accurate and complete.

-- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.
+You're always welcome to contact us if you have any questions about your property or an assignment we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive quicker.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them as soon as possible makes your report arrive sooner.

-- Does the homeowner know what to expect?
+- Let the homeowner know what to expect.

-Coming directly from you -- a person they are working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the time it takes to inspect a home.
-Our website has numerous pages of helpful information about the appraisal process for homeowners.
+Hearing it directly from you -- someone they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the appraisal inspection time.
+Our website has lots of pages of relevant information about the appraisal process for homeowners.
 Please feel free to share it with your clients.
-Have them call us if they want to become familiar with the staff and our services.
-And tell them it's to their advantage to set the appointment quickly!
+They can even call us if they want to meet the staff and learn more about our services.
+And tell them it's to their benefit to set the appointment without delay!

-- Use our website to follow your report's status.
+- Why not our website as a resource to follow your report's status?

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no faster way to track your report's status.
+It's never been easier to keep track of the status of your report.